squiggle-lang/squiggle-lang.org/tutorial/chapter/2.5/index.md

     {key: 400, x: null, y: undefined, o: {}}
     {("a" ++ "b"): someStringVariable}

-Functions are wrapped in `Object.freeze` as well.
-Functions in JavaScript can normally have properties added afterwards, but freezing them disables that.
+## Functions

-Also, functions in Squiggle automatically have arity checking added.
+Functions in Squiggle automatically have arity checking added.
 That means that if you call a function with too many or too few arguments, it will throw an error.
 Functions use `fn` and don't use braces or `return`.

     fn(x) x + 1